connxio/docs/Adapters/Outbound/SFTP/Overview.md

 # SFTP Adapter Overview

-This is the overview of this adapter where we explain how it works in simple terms
+This is the overview of this adapter where we explain how it works in simple terms.